williamdemeo/Math165-Spring2015/README.md

 uncomfortable with this, please say so when asking the question.

-Finally, you may email the instructors directly, though the response time might be slower than if you use one of the prefered methods above.
+Finally, you may email the instructors directly, though the response time might be slower than if you use one of the preferred methods above.

 Use of Electronics During Lecture